buttonsrtoys/mvvm_plus/ROADMAP.md

 # Create Property class
 - Replaces property typedef
+- Extends ValueNotifier
 - Immutable
-- Includes error handling
+- No error handling b/c can be handled with custom property.
+See https://stackoverflow.com/questions/4228483/where-do-i-catch-exceptions-in-mvvm
-    A SO response suggested having a Error property that is set when an error occurs: https://stackoverflow.com/questions/4228483/where-do-i-catch-exceptions-in-mvvm
+- Add isValid field
     This SO approach works with the current implementation.

     final counter = createProperty<int>(0);